Vikquick/Preferance/README.md

 these strategies are simply makes bots take decision for throwing Card with biggest Suit and Cardweight or smallest

-Also in Game model implemented Pattern for building game, which allows using several strategies of playing, but now there only default are available
+Also in Game model implemented Pattern for building game, which allows using several strategies of playing, but now there only default is available

 # Dependencies
 This program uses such libs as: